 SMAS Facelift London

-At Kensington Medical our GMC Specialist Registered facial plastic surgeons are highly trained in performing SMAS facelifts, ensuring results that can last and patient safety.
-Find out more about our consultations with one of our cosmetic surgeons to discuss our facial rejuvenation procedures.
+At Kensington Medical our GMC Specialist Registered facial plastic surgeons are experts in SMAS facelifts.
+Find out more about our consultations with one of our cosmetic surgeons to discuss your facial rejuvenation requirements.

 Discover confidence with expert surgeons